 How companies can use Farm Advisor AI as a side product

 For agri businesses, Farm Advisor AI can be more than a support tool.
 It can become a side product that strengthens the main business.
 A seed company can offer crop planning.
-A fertiliser brand can offer soil-report guidance.
-A crop-protection company can offer plant issue triage.
-A marketplace can offer market and advisory context.
+A fertiliser brand can offer soil test report analysis.
+A crop-protection company can offer pest detection from plant photos plus organic and inorganic product suggestions.
+A marketplace can offer nearby crop-price context based on the farmer's location.
 A bank or insurer can offer educational support around risk and seasonal planning.

 - Lead generation: users reveal high-intent needs through crop, pest, soil, irrigation, and protected cultivation questions.